Sources of Design Inspiration for Web & Graphic Designers

 This type of inspiration comes directly from the field of design.

+To avoid that trap, you need to ensure that whatever you take from others in your field is allowed to evolve.
 Be sure to play with it and not accept it as is.

 So if you see something that inspires you, you grab a piece of paper and create a mindmap to figure out why it does so.